-- (5) Subject to sub-section (2) of this Section, a member of the Council being: - the holder of an elective office under the Constitution of Nigeria, shall hold office for the period he remains so elected and no more; - (b) on appointment by the State Government, shall hold office for a period he remains so appointed and no more - shall hold office on such terms and conditions as may be specified in his letter of appointment.
+- (5) Subject to subsection (2) of this Section, a member of the Council being: - (a) the holder of an elective office under the Constitution of Nigeria, shall hold office for a period he remains so elected and no more; and - (b) the Director-General of the Bureau, shall hold office on such terms and conditions as may be specified in his letter of appointment.

+?.
 The Council shall:

-(a) consider, approve and amend the
+(a) consider, approve and amend the monetary and prior review thresholds for the application of the provisions of this Law by procuring entities;